 LTL’s core value is cost savings.
 If you’re only shipping a few pallets, it’s usually cheaper to use LTL instead of paying for a full truck.

 To support their economical pricing strategies, LTL carriers need to maintain optimal efficiency at all times.

 Long delays, empty miles, non-standard services and underutilized trailer space have a disproportionate impact to LTL carriers compared to full truckload carriers, all of which creates some key differences between the two modes.

-1. Your Freight Will Be Handled More
+1. LTL Freight Is Handled More

 Full Truckload: The shipper loads product at origin, pops a seal on the trailer and the driver takes the product straight to the destination for delivery.